ISO Invariance Explained

 Sorry to seem thick, but does that mean I should be shooting my D810 at 1000 ISO max and then brightening in post, rather than using a higher ISO?
 Thanks.

 No worries, this is an important topic to confirm.
 The answer is yes — you won’t see an improvement by using an ISO higher than 1000.
-Here’s why: http://photonstophotos.net/Charts/RN_e.htm#Nikon%20D810_14
+Here’s why: photonstophotos.net/Chart…%20D810_14

 Notice how everything flatlines after ISO 1000?
 That’s because of the information at the top of the graph: “Open circles indicate values outside the normal analog ISO range.”
 All the ISO values above ISO 1000 on the D810 are simulated, with the same analog amplification as at ISO 1000.
 Post-processing would give you the same result as using a higher ISO in-camera — potentially with better details in the highlights.